-Spain’s football chief Luis Rubiales to resign after World Cup kiss scandal
+Spain’s football chief Luis Rubiales resigns after World Cup kiss scandal

 Spanish football federation president quits after kiss scandal which tarnished Spain’s victory at the Women’s World Cup.